kintone-labs/kintone-ui-component/docs/document/docs/getting-started/quick-start.md

 ### Use the npm package

-> From v1.4.0, rendered components' tags and class names will include the version number.<br>
+> When using on and after v1.4.0, rendered components' tags and class names will include the version number.<br>
 > Please read this [Version conflicts issue and solution](../guides/version-conflicts-issue-solution) article for more information! <br>

 1. Create a folder name `customization`, and move your root into the folder, then execute the following command: